-- There are clear systems in place for the voice of people who use services and their families to shape and influence decision making and planning at all levels of an organisation including leadership and governance. - □ There is evidence that the voice of people who use services shape service delivery. - Recruitment, training provided to staff, organisational policies and staff performance appraisals reflect a culture of putting people first, building relationships and valuing people's Human Rights. - The organisation works closely with individuals and their families in all aspects of the selection and recruitment process.
+services and their families to shape and influence decision making and planning at all levels of an organisation including leadership and governance.
+There is evidence that the voice of people who use services shape service delivery.
+Recruitment, training provided to staff, organisational policies and staff performance appraisals reflect a culture of putting people first, building relationships and valuing people's Human Rights.
+The organisation works closely with individuals and their families in all aspects of the selection and recruitment process.
 Each job advert and person specification is based on the person, including their interests.
-Staff are recruited for the individual rather than an organisation pool. - People being involved, consulted and partners across the organisation is commonplace and expected. - Supports listen deeply and act on what people are telling the organisation. - Supports are organised around people and not for administrative or economic convenience.
+Staff are recruited for the individual rather than an organisation pool.
+People being involved, consulted and partners across the organisation is commonplace and expected.
+Supports listen deeply and act on what people are telling the organisation.
+Supports are organised around people and not for administrative or

-- Staff take time to understand the person, their life, history, aspirations and challenges of people they serve and organisational decision making, responsibility and authority is devolved to be as close to the lives of people who use services as possible. - □ There is a clear pathway that sets out what people who use services can and should expect from the organisation from the point of introduction through the organisation and delivery of support and up to the point of regular service review.
-This may include providing detailed costs for each individual supported and for people who may want to buy services or products. - Person centred practices inform all activities of the organisation including their back office functions and finance. - Staff talk in ways that are understood by all people using the service. e.g. despite language barriers.

-What we may see if there is an issue:

-- □ People get what the service can deliver rather than what is needed. - □ People's needs become secondary to the organisational policy/needs. - People not being heard, validated, understood or their most critical and fundamental needs met - which includes friendship, belonging and community. - Dissatisfaction with service and action not being taken on complaints or issues. - □ Services are focused solely on what's import FOR a persons health and wellbeing and doesn't include what's important TO the person. - □ Little feedback. - □ Miscommunication of information to families. - □ Support tasks focus on keeping people healthy and safe and staff think that is their primary responsibility.
+Staff take time to understand the person, their life, history, aspirations and challenges of people they serve and organisational decision making, responsibility and authority is devolved to be as close to the lives of people who use services as possible.
+There is a clear pathway that sets out what people who use services can and should expect from the organisation from the point of introduction through the organisation and delivery of support and up to the point of regular service review.
+This may include providing detailed costs for each individual supported and for people who may want to buy services or products.
+Person centred practices inform all activities of the organisation including their back office functions and finance.
+Staff talk in ways that are understood by all people using the service. e.g. despite language barriers.
+WI hat we may see if there is an issue: WI People get what the service can deliver rather than what is needed.
+WI People get what the service can deliver rather than what is needed.
+People get what the service can deliver rather than what is needed.
+People's needs become secondary to the organisational policy/needs.
+People not being heard, validated, understood or their most critical and fundamental needs met - which includes friendship, belonging People get what the service can deliver rather than what is needed.
+People's needs become secondary to the organisational policy/needs.
+People not being heard, validated, understood or their most critical and fundamental needs met - which includes friendship, belonging and community.
+Dissatisfaction with service and action not being taken on complaints People get what the service can deliver rather than what is needed.
+People's needs become secondary to the organisational policy/needs.
+People not being heard, validated, understood or their most critical and fundamental needs met - which includes friendship, belonging and community.
+Dissatisfaction with service and action not being taken on complaints or issues.
+Services are focused solely on what's import FOR a persons health People get what the service can deliver rather than what is needed.
+People's needs become secondary to the organisational policy/needs.
+People not being heard, validated, understood or their most critical and fundamental needs met - which includes friendship, belonging and community.
+Dissatisfaction with service and action not being taken on complaints or issues.
+Services are focused solely on what's import FOR a persons health and wellbeing and doesn't include what's important TO the person.